jevinSoni/Animal_Invasion/README.md

 To place an animal defender, click on the animal in your inventory and then click on a tile on the game board.

-Credits :
-Animal Invasion was developed and published by Jevin Soni.

-Feedback and Support :
-If you encounter any issues with the game or have feedback for the developers, please contact [jevinsonipro@gmail.com].